dukesw/FlightLog/README.md

 It uses a clean architecture style.

-Test, added to the develop branch

-Another change, on develop.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process